How do investors allocate their money? Real data from M1 portfolios

 • Automated Investing Ratio measures discipline — how many investors have systematized their approach

-Taken together, these three metrics offer a view of M1 investor behavior across cash allocation, margin usage, and automation adoption.
+Taken together, these metrics offer a view of M1 investor behavior across cash allocation, margin usage, automation adoption, holdings breadth, and portfolio concentration.
 M1 shares this data in the spirit of transparency — to help investors benchmark their own approach.
 All figures are aggregate and anonymized; no individual account data is represented or identifiable, and they do not represent a recommended allocation strategy.
 Individual approaches vary widely based on financial goals, risk tolerance, and life circumstances.

 Investing involves risk, including the possible loss of principal.
 Past performance is not indicative of future results.
 This content is for educational and informational purposes only and does not constitute personalized financial advice.
 The data presented reflects aggregate platform trends and should not be interpreted as a recommendation for any specific investment strategy.
 Individual investors should consider their own financial situation and consult a qualified financial advisor before making investment decisions.